soukhova/Dissertation/README.md

-# Family of accessibility measures: bringing practical interpretation to access inequities
+# Constrained spatial accessibility: restoring units and enhancing interpretation of numeric inequalities and rates of access

 Home to my dissertation.
 Private for now.
 To be submitted early June 2025!